Tesla Powerwall 3 Rebate now Extended Until June 30th Powerwall Rebate Powerwall Rebate

 When talking about anything electrical, from your classic lightbulb to solar systems and electric vehicle charging, elements like amps, volts, ohms, and watts are often thrown around, but do they mean, and what’s the difference between them?

-Electricity is simply a form of energy where electrons move through a conductor.
+Similar to our water hose example, electricity is simply a form of energy where electrons move.
 The flow of charged particles (primarily electrons) is also known as an electrical current which is sent to power devices like phones and lights.

 Current, Voltage, and Resistance Diagram